Accommodation

 The Straw Gallery

-Best for: Solitary bees, beneficial wasps
+Best for: Solitary bees, helpful wasps

 - Warm and dry

-- Varied tube diameters
+- Varied tube widths

-- Sheltered from prevailing winds
+- Sheltered from the main winds

 The Leaf Litter Lounge

-Best for: Ground beetles, centipedes, overwintering butterflies
+Best for: Ground beetles, centipedes, wintering butterflies

 - Natural insulation

-- Rich micro-ecosystem
+- Rich mini-ecosystem

 The Drilled Log Rooms